sleepyfox/7L7W-Clojure/day2/blog-clojure-day2.md

 ## Records and Protocols
 Accessing a hash value by using (:bearing c) was something that doesn't come as naturally as c.bearing or c["bearing"]

 What is the reason to have a trailing period after the record name in the following?
+It turns out that this is the shorthand for 'invoke the constructor' - something which the book doesn't mention (and neither did any of the Clojure doco that I found).

 	(def c (SimpleCompass.
 0))